 One of the most important requirements for obtaining a smooth and durable concrete pavement is maintaining a uniform slump in the concrete mix.
-The optimum slump for fixed form pavement is usually about 3 to 4 inches.
-For the slip-form method of paving, the optimum slump is usually 1 inch.
+The optimum slump for fixed form pavement is usually about 3 to 4 inches (75 mm to 100 mm).
+For the slip-form method of paving, the optimum slump is usually 1 inch (25 mm).
 Dry batches cause high spots and surface tearing which cannot be corrected by the necessary hand finishing.
 Batches which have slumps appreciably higher than the optimum will result in excessive shrinkage and low spots in the pavement.

 In order to obtain the necessary slump uniformity, it is essential that there be good control of aggregate grading, moisture content, proportioning of all ingredients, mixing, and frequent testing of the fresh concrete.
-The inspector at the batch plant must be alert to see that the gradation and moisture content of the aggregates, particularly the sand, does not vary without making compensating adjustments.
+The Inspector at the batch plant must be alert to see that the gradation and moisture content of the aggregates, particularly the sand, does not vary without making compensating adjustments.

 Subsection 1006-4.02 (C) of the Standard Specifications requires that variations of moisture in the aggregate shall not exceed 3% during any day's concrete production.
 In order to meet this requirement, it is essential that the sand be inspected for moisture content as it is brought from the washing plant.
 It may be necessary to delay mixing operations until the entire stockpile reaches a stable moisture content.
-The ideal moisture content is a saturated condition where no further absorption of water is occurring.
-If the contractor does not maintain sufficiently large stockpiles, or sprinkle the stockpile to assure uniformity of moisture in a saturated condition, the Resident Engineer may suspend mixing operations until the necessary uniformity is reached and can be maintained.
+If the Contractor does not maintain sufficiently large stockpiles to assure uniformity of moisture in them, the Resident Engineer may suspend mixing operations until the necessary uniformity is reached and can be maintained.
 Uniformity in concrete consistency cannot be maintained unless there is uniform moisture in the aggregate from batch to batch.
 The importance of moisture control at the plant should be discussed at the pre-paving conference.
 This is especially important when the concrete is furnished by an independent material supplier.

 Commercial plants present problems in the control of aggregate moisture.
 Aggregates from several sources, as well as the lack of time these stockpiled aggregates have to reach a uniform moisture, are the major contributors to poor moisture control at commercial plants.
-Aggregate not saturated will continue to absorb water and admixtures during and after the batching process.
-This will result in fluctuating properties of the freshly mixed concrete often resulting in failure to meet slump and entrained air requirements.
-Excess or free water in the aggregate is not a concern because it is measured by the batch plant moisture probe and is compensated for by reducing the amount of water added to the mix during batching.
-The potential problems should be thoroughly discussed and solutions arrived at before the paving is started.
+The problems should be thoroughly discussed and solutions arrived at before the paving is started.